signcastdesign/TouchDirectory-Oxygen-Gridbuilder/README.md

 Use cases are:

-1. Building Directory: includes some or all of the following:
+1. Building Directory (vertical): https://www.touchdirectory.ca/home-2/ includes some or all of the following:
 Pages
 Menu if multiple pages pages.
 Supports filtering (no search)